shane0/shane0.github.io/docs/collapse.md

 | 9    | 8.5       | February 4, 1965  | Rat Islands, Alaska                    | 0          |
 | 10   | 8.5       | March 28, 2005    | Northern Sumatra, Indonesia            | 1,313      |

-## if we could live forever

-some researchers are exploring the use of CRISPR to modify genes that are involved in the aging process or that are implicated in specific diseases, with the {==aim of slowing or reversing the aging process==} or treating certain conditions.

-Other researchers are investigating the use of CRISPR {==to regenerate tissues or organs by editing cells to create new cells that can replace damaged or aging cells==}

-### total number of humans

-it is thought that the total number of humans who have ever lived is somewhere between 100 billion and 120 billion

-### the space that many would occupy

-Assuming an average population density of 50 people per square kilometer, 120 billion people would require around {==2.4 million square kilometers of land area==}.

-### land area

-The total land area of the Earth is approximately {==148,940,000 square kilometers==}.
-This includes all the continents, islands, and other land masses on the planet.
-It is important to note that this number may vary slightly depending on how land area is defined and measured.

-### earths capacity

-Estimates of the Earth's carrying capacity for humans range widely, from as few as 1 billion to as many as 1 trillion or more, depending on assumptions and scenarios.
-However, most estimates fall within a range of 4 to 16 billion people, with the current global population of around 7.9 billion already exceeding the Earth's sustainable carrying capacity according to many experts.

 ## greed

 Greed is often caused by a desire for more wealth or possessions, as well as a fear of not having enough.
 It can also be influenced by societal and cultural values, such as a focus on material success and competition.
 Additionally, some research suggests that biological factors, such as genetics and brain chemistry, may play a role in shaping individuals' propensity for greed.